Our top pick for

 Find out more about how you can short Gladstone Investment Corporation stock.

-Gladstone Investment Corporation is a private equity fund specializing in lower middle market, acquisitions, mature stage, buyouts; recapitalizations; refinancing existing debt; senior debt securities such as senior loans, senior term loans, lines of credit, and senior notes; senior subordinated debt securities such as senior subordinated loans and senior subordinated notes; junior subordinated debt securities such as subordinated notes and mezzanine loans; limited liability company interests, and warrants or options.
+Gladstone Investment Corporation specializes in lower middle market, mature stage, buyouts; refinancing existing debt; senior debt securities such as senior loans, senior term loans, lines of credit, and senior notes; senior subordinated debt securities such as senior subordinated loans and senior subordinated notes; junior subordinated debt securities such as subordinated notes and mezzanine loans; limited liability company interests, and warrants or options.
 The fund does not invest in start-ups.
-The fund seek to invest in manufacturing, consumer products and business services/ distribution sector.
+The fund seeks to invest in manufacturing, consumer products and business services/ distribution sector.
 It seeks to invest in small and mid-sized companies based in the United States.
 The fund prefers to make debt investments between $5 million and $30 million and equity investments between $10 million and $40 million in companies.
 The fund seeks to invest in companies with sales between $20 million and $100 million.
-The fund invest in companies with EBITDA from $3 million to $20 million.
+The fund invests in companies with EBITDA from $3 million to $20 million.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.